obormot/PythonBreakpoints/README.md

 ## Caveats

 * only space indentation is supported
-* with non-PEP8 one-liners or files with no imports your mileage may vary
+* your mileage may vary with non-PEP8 one-liners or code without import statements